Telecom-Sud-Paris/mmd-blockchain-agent/documentation/docs/chaincode/overview.md

 To deploy and run our smart contracts locally, use the following commands for each contract.

+Make sure to be in the current folder: `mmd-blockchain-agent/test-network`

 ### General Command Syntax
 ```bash
 ./network.sh deployCC -ccn <package_name>